mathspp/mathspp/pages/insider/_hero/hero.en.md

 # Become the smartest Python 🐍 developer in the room 🚀

-## Get a weekly Python deep dive breaking down a complex Python topic
+## Get a _free_ weekly Python deep dive breaking down a complex Python topic

 {% include "forms/form.html.twig" with {form: forms("subscribe")} %}